Moshe Jarden: Field arithmetic

-In 1979, Moshe Jarden came to Irvine and met Michael Fried.
+In 1979, Moshe Jarden came to Irvine and met Michael D. Fried.
 This was during this visit that Fried suggested to write a joint book on the topics they had worked about so far, and proposed the name "Field arithmetic".

 This book, where Diophantine fields are explored through their absolute Galois groups, was influential in the domain of field theory.
 Owing to this work, the intense activity of Moshe Jarden, and his influence on his colleagues, "Field Arithmetic" has become a recognized name of a branch of algebra, with its own classification number (12E30 Field Arithmetic).

 The impact of this book can also be measured by the number of open problems presented in the first and second editions (twenty two), which were mostly solved between the publication of the first and third editions.

 In 1987, Moshe Jarden won the Landau Prize for the publication of "Field Arithmetic".

 Some years after the release of the first edition, it was realized that the term "field arithmetic" had already been coined by the mathematician Paulo Ribenboim somewhat earlier, who had published a book in French named "L'Arithmétique des Corps".